WillChing01/Pingu/README.md

 <img src="pingu.jpeg" alt="pingu" width="300"/>

-UCI compatible chess engine built from scratch.
+UCI chess engine built from scratch.

+Pingu is a command-line program - in order to interact with other engines or people it is recommended to use a suitable GUI e.g. [cutechess](https://github.com/cutechess/cutechess)

+Play against Pingu on [Lichess](https://lichess.org/@/WilliamEngine)!

 Many thanks to the advice on [Chess Programming Wiki](www.chessprogramming.org).